I Love You Phillip Morris: Reception

-Rotten Tomatoes has a 71% critic rating based on 156 reviews and an average score of 6.6/10.
+Rotten Tomatoes has a 71% critic rating based on 161 reviews and an average score of 6.6/10.
 The critical consensus is: "This fact-based romantic comedy has its flaws, but they're mostly overcome by its consistently sweet, funny tone and one of the best performances of Jim Carrey's career."
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 32 critics, indicating "generally favorable reviews".

-Steve Persall from the Tampa Bay Times wrote, "Think Catch Me If You Can mashed up with Brokeback Mountain if Mel Brooks directed and you'll get the idea."
+Steve Persall from the Tampa Bay Times wrote, "Think Catch Me If You Can mashed up with Brokeback Mountain if Mel Brooks directed and you'll get the idea.
 John Anderson of Variety remarked, "Less of a comedy than a hilarious tragedy, I Love You Phillip Morris stars Jim Carrey in his most complicated comedic role since The Cable Guy."
 Empire wrote, "One of the funniest films of the year, this is a wonderful mix of old-school Carrey outrageousness with a genuinely touching – and very modern – love story."

 Damon Wise of The Times gave the film four stars out of five, stating, "I Love You Phillip Morris is an extraordinary film that serves as a reminder of just how good Carrey can be when he's not tied into a generic Hollywood crowd-pleaser.
 His comic timing remains as exquisite as ever."
 Xan Brooks of The Guardian also gave the film a positive review, describing the movie as "fast, funny and rather daring.
 A whisk of caffeine with a center that's sweet."

 Italy controversy

 The distribution and promotion of the film in Italy by its Italian distributor Lucky Red was strongly criticized.
-The advertising campaign (posters, trailers and TV commercials) was accused of minimizing the homosexual themes of the film to present it as a simple comedy, removing the romantic relationship between Steve and Phillip in the film with the aim of attracting a larger audience.
+The advertising campaign (posters, trailers, and TV commercials) was accused of minimizing the homosexual themes of the film to present it as a simple comedy, removing the romantic relationship between Steven and Phillip in the film with the aim of attracting a larger audience.
 Ewan McGregor was removed from the billing list in the trailer.
-Lucky Red later claimed to have purchased from its distributor and production company EuropaCorp as a "softer" version of the original, in which most of the homosexual sex scenes between the protagonists Steve and Phillip were removed.
+Lucky Red later claimed to have purchased from its distributor and production company EuropaCorp a "softer" version of the original, in which most of the homosexual sex scenes between the protagonists Steven and Phillip were removed.